thekalyan001/BookStore/README.md

 # BookStore

 ## Clone this project and run folllowing command to run the project.
-✔ run npm install
+✔ npm install

 ✔ npm start

-add your firebase configuration for better use..
+add your firebase configuration for better use and your own database configuration.